Hydrobore/GroundwaterAPI/README.md

 Parses dates using multiple date formats.
 Combines all data into a single CSV file.

+4. Plotting_data_from_outputs.ipynb

+This script plots the output CSV data onto timeseries.

 To use:

 First, run WISKI_API_Code_for_Dipped.ipynb to fetch and process dipped borehole data.